FantasyPros Accuracy Award

 But Williams could lose some work and still be a nice value here.
 He ranked fourth among RBs in expected half-PPR points per game last year, fueled by strong usage near the goal line.
 Williams led all RBs with 70 red-zone carries and ranked third with 20 carries inside the 5-yard line.

-Next Best: Breece Hall & Tee Higgins
+Next best: Chase Brown & Tee Higgins

 Higgins’ new four-year deal keeps him tied to one of the game’s best QBs and one of its pass-heaviest offenses.